53v3n3d4/Theme-Treble/SETTINGS.md

     // Default is graphite.
     "folder_icon_color": "blue",

-    // Folder icon style can be
+    // Folder icon style can be:
     // - semiopaque
     // - solid
     // - outline